Our case studies are based on real life fitness to practise concerns we have received

 - Standard 7.
 You must communicate properly and effectively with service users and other practitioners

-Standards of proficiency for biomedical scientists (updated in November 2014)
+Standards of proficiency for biomedical scientists (1 September 2023)

-- Standard 4.
-Be able to practise as an autonomous professional, exercising their own professional judgement
+- Standard 4. practise as an autonomous professional, exercising their own professional judgement

 A biomedical scientist’s employer raised concerns following an incident where the registrant failed to follow procedure.
 When processing samples, the registrant failed to prevent contamination, which led to inaccurate results.